99Mariana/Understanding-SAP-ABAP/SAP_Enhancements.md

 - **Business Add-Ins (BAdIs)** - BAdIs are object-oriented enhancements that allow you to implement custom logic within standard SAP applications.
 They support multiple implementations with limited filter options, providing a more flexible enhancement method than traditional exits.

+The flow of execution is considered to be:
+    1. Standard Program runs.
+    2. User Exits/Customer Exits are triggered.
+    3. BAdIs are executed at their defined points.
+    4. Implicit/Explicit Enhancements are triggered next.
+    5. Modifications (if any) are executed as part of the overall code flow.

 ### User Exits